ska-sa/katgpucbf/doc/engines.rst

     Command Queue in OpenCL terminology.

 Stream Group
-    A group of incoming stress whose data are combined in chunks (see :class:`spead2.recv.ChunkStreamRingGroup`).
+    A group of incoming streams whose data are combined in chunks (see :class:`spead2.recv.ChunkStreamRingGroup`).
 Stream groups can be logically
     treated like a single stream, and are used to scale receiving across multiple CPU cores (with one member :class:`stream